AnthonyMastrean/WindowsPowerShell/readme.markdown

     PS> git

 You should see the git usage printed.
+At this point, you'll want to setup your ssh key and git credentials.
+I recommend going immediately to this [official git page](http://help.github.com/win-set-up-git/) and following the instructions under Set Up SSH Keys and Set Up Your Info.